Meet Lauren Bond

 Samara Jade

-Singing the River Guide
+Singing The River Guide

 Samara Jade is a writer and singer of catchy medicinal songs, holder of sacred space, spelunker of the underworld, and avid explorer and guide of the wilderness and inner landscape of the soul.
 Through her music, workshop facilitation and one-on-one “song doula” work, Samara stands in service to guide others through the processes of transformative creativity and animistic nature connection – while enchanting our inner and outer worlds through song.
 Samara lives in the Southern Appalachian mountains of North Carolina (Cherokee homelands), though strong tendrils frequently pull her to the Olympic Mountains of Washington State (s’Klallam/Chimacum). www.samarajademusic.com